-Penn State's 33-credit online Master of Professional Studies in Organization Development and Change can help you prepare to implement quality and continuous improvement initiatives in an organization.
-Throughout the program's curriculum, you will have the opportunity to learn how to:
+Penn State's 30-credit online Master of Professional Studies in Organization Development and Change program can help you prepare to implement quality and continuous improvement initiatives in an organization.
+Throughout the program's curriculum, you will have the opportunity to:

-- obtain a critical knowledge base in organization development, appreciative inquiry, and change
+- obtain a critical knowledge base in organization development, appreciative inquiry, collaborative engagement, evaluation, and change

 - strategically lead both small group and large group change initiatives

 - cultivate and demonstrate your competence in using various resources for developing, implementing, evaluating, and marketing organization development programs and initiatives

 - learn about addressing ethical issues when performing development activities

 - grow your competence in observing group dynamics and facilitating change